ngasull/ngasull.github.io/_posts/2020-02-08-making-music-programmable-again.md

 ---
 layout: post
-permalink: "modern-video-game-music-synthesis"
+permalink: "making-music-programmable-again"
-title:  "What about modern video game music synthesis?"
+title:  "Making music programmable again"
 date:   2020-02-08 10:00:00 +0100
 categories: music videogames development
 ---

-For adepts of retro-gaming having some foundation in music, retro-gaming music is a nice area to dig into: it has restrictive musicality, which enables to focus on composition and strong auditive identity.
+For adepts of retro-gaming who have some foundation in music, retro-gaming music is a nice area to dig into: it has restrictive musicality, which enables to focus on composition and strong auditive identity.
 But after weeks or even months of research, I came to realize how sub-developed music synthesis could be in interactive systems like video games.

 This article gives some context about how music used to be made in video games,